 The activities of Botanicals are subject to regulation by governmental authorities, particularly Health Canada.
 Achievement of the Company's business objectives are contingent, in part, upon compliance with regulatory requirements enacted by these governmental authorities and obtaining all regulatory approvals, where necessary, for the sale of its products.
-Botanicals and the Company cannot predict the time required to secure all appropriate regulatory approvals for its products, or the extent of testing and documentation that may be required by governmental authorities.
-Any delays in obtaining, or failure to obtain regulatory approvals would significantly delay the development of markets and products and could have a material adverse effect on the business, results of operations and financial condition of Botanicals and the Company.
+The Company will also require Health Canada and other regulatory approvals in order to proceed with construction of its proposed new growing facilities as part its expansion plans and will be required to apply for and obtain an additional licence under the ACMPR before it begins growing medical marihuana at such facilities.
+Botanicals and the Company cannot predict the time required to secure all appropriate regulatory approvals for its proposed facilities or products, or the extent of testing and documentation that may be required by Health Canada or other governmental authorities.
+Any delays in obtaining, or failure to obtain regulatory approvals would significantly delay the development of facilities, markets and/or products and could have a material adverse effect on the business, results of operations and financial condition of Botanicals and the Company.